Guardian Media Limited

 Guardian Media Limited (often referred to as GML) is the media sector of the Trinidadian-based company ANSA McAL.
 Its headquarters are located at 22-24 St. Vincent Street, Port of Spain, Trinidad and Tobago.
+The current chairman is Peter Clarke with the chief financial officer being Candice Changoor as of January 1, 2025 and the managing director Gerhard Pettier as of November 1, 2024.
+According to the Trinidad Newsday GML's revenue for 2024 was TT$97.9 million.